neuro-inc/neuro-flow/reference/workflow-syntax/batch-workflow-syntax/README.md

 The possible task states are `running` and `completed`.

 {% hint style="info" %}
-You can use `neuro-flow inspect --view BAKE_ID` to view the graph of running batch tasks converted to a PDF file.
+You can use `apolo-flow inspect --view BAKE_ID` to view the graph of running batch tasks converted to a PDF file.
 {% endhint %}

 **Expression contexts:** [`matrix` context](batch-contexts.md#matrix-context).